yunruse/battery/README.md

 - `capacity`:              Battery's current capacity in mWh (mAh on macOS).
 - `design_capacity`:       Battery's original capacity in mWh (mAh on macOS).

-The following OS versions are supported for these functions:
+The following OS versions are supported:

 - macOS 10.2 and later
 - Linux 2.6.24 and later
 - Windows Vista and later

-A `NotImplementedError` is raised for unsupported OSes or versions.
+A `NotImplementedError` is raised for unsupported OSes.

 Pull requests and issues are always welcome for better compatibility!

-Semantic versioning is used.

 # Usage example

-As an import:
+Obtain with `pip install battery-yunruse` and use like;

 ```py
 import battery